Yelp/pyramid_swagger/docs/configuration.rst

         # Default: True
         pyramid_swagger.enable_path_validation = True

+        # Use Python classes instead of dicts to represent models in incoming
+        # requests.
+        # Default: Whatever the default is in bravado_core, currently True
+        pyramid_swagger.use_models = True

         # Exclude certain endpoints from validation.
 Takes a list of regular
         # expressions.
         # Default: [r'^/static/?', r'^/api-docs/?, r'^/swagger.json']